dame-cell/Triformer/README.md

 ![image](utils/images/training_metrics2.png)

-## Future Plans
+## Future Plans - To Do
-- I want to create a library which is be specifically for transformers vision and language
+- [ ] Create a library specifically for transformers in vision and language
-- I will be adding each components one by one
+- [ ] Make the TritonLinear more flexible to different activation functions
-- It will take time
+- [ ]